drveles/drveles/README.md

 ### Hello, my name is Vasiliy

-I am a Python Developer.
+I am a Python Backend Developer.

 <!--
 **DrVeles/drveles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.